Datagram: History

 In 1970, Lawrence Roberts and Barry D. Wessler published an article about ARPANET, the first multi-node packet-switching network.
 An accompanying paper described its switching nodes (the IMPs) and its packet formats.
-The network core performed datagram switching as in Baran's and Davies' model, but provision was added within the network, at its periphery, to deal with datagram losses and permutations.
-A reliable message transfer service was thus offered to user computers, thus greatly simplifying their own work, and keeping it less dependent on further research.
+The network core performed datagram switching as in Baran's and Davies' model, but the service offered to hosts by the network was connection oriented.
+A reliable message transfer service was thus offered to user computers, thus greatly simplifying the network design.
+This made the ARPANET what would come to be called a virtual circuit network.

+Roberts presented the idea of packet switching to the communication professionals and faced anger and hostility.
+Before ARPANET was operating, they argued that the router buffers would quickly run out.
+After the ARPANET was operating, they argued packet switching would never be economic without the government subsidy.
+Baran faced the same rejection and thus failed to convince the military to construct a packet-switching network.
-In 1973, Louis Pouzin presented his design for Cyclades, the first real size network implementing the pure datagram model of Donald Davies.

-The Cyclades team has thus been first to tackle the highly complex problem of providing to user applications a reliable virtual circuit service (the equivalent of an Internet TCP connection) while using an end to end network service known to possibly produce non negligible datagram losses and permutations.

-Although Pouzin's concern "in a first stage is not to make breakthrough in packet switching technology, but to build a reliable communications tool for Cyclades", two members of his team, Hubert Zimmerman and Gérard Le Lann, made significant contributions to the design of Internet's TCP that Vint Cerf, its main designer, acknowledged.
+In 1973, Louis Pouzin presented his design for CYCLADES, the first large-scale network implementing the pure Davies datagram model.
+The CYCLADES team has thus been the first to tackle the highly complex problem of providing user applications a reliable virtual circuit service while using the end-to-end principle in a network service known to possibly produce non-negligible datagram losses and reordering.
+Although Pouzin's concern "in a first stage is not to make breakthrough [sic] in packet switching technology, but to build a reliable communications tool for Cyclades", two members of his team, Hubert Zimmerman and Gérard Le Lann, made significant contributions to the design of Internet's TCP that Vint Cerf, its main designer, acknowledged.

-In 1981, the Defense Advanced Research Projects Agency (DARPA) issued the first specification the Internet protocol (IP).
+In 1981, the Defense Advanced Research Projects Agency (DARPA) issued the first specification the Internet Protocol (IP).
 It introduced a major evolution of the datagram concept: fragmentation.

-With fragmentation, some parts of the global network may use large packet size (typically local area networks for processing power minimization), while some others may impose smaller packet sizes (typically wide area networks for response time minimization).
-Network nodes may split a packet of a datagram into several smaller packets of the same datagram.
+With fragmentation, some parts of the global network may use large packet size (typically local area networks to minimize processing overhead), while some others may impose smaller packet sizes (typically wide area networks to minimize response time).
+Network nodes may fragment a datagram into several smaller packets.